Refine your search

 For doctoral researchers from other universities

-Doctoral researchers who have a study right for doctoral degree and have registered as present at one of the universities listed above may apply for temporary study right to complete courses at the University of Eastern Finland.
-These courses can be included in the doctoral researcher’s degree at their home university.
+If you have a study right for doctoral degree and are registered as present at one of the universities listed above, you may apply for temporary study right to complete courses at the University of Eastern Finland.
+You can include these courses in your doctoral degree.

-Course offerings for doctoral researchers can be found in the Peppi study guides.
-Please note that some courses may have quotas, other participation restrictions, or prerequisites.
-Before submitting an electronic application form (see below), doctoral researcher must contact the teacher in charge who can also reject the application for a justified reason.
+Please find course offerings in the Peppi study guides.
+Before submitting an electronic application form (see below), you must contact the teacher in charge who can also reject the application for a justified reason.
 The teacher in charge of each course in mentioned in the Peppi study guides.
-Please note that some courses are only available to students with specific study rights and cannot be enrolled in under this agreement.
+Please note that some courses may have quotas, other participation restrictions, or prerequisites or they are only available to students with specific study rights and cannot be enrolled in under this agreement.

-Applications should be submitted well in advance via the electronic application form.
+Submit your application well in advance via the electronic application form.
+Incomplete applications will not be processed.

 Spring semester: Apply in November–December of the preceding year